jad-nasser/from-excel-to-relational-database-converter/README.md

 | **s1234**     | sunglasses 1    | c1234       | Mark       | Smith     | 1                |
 | **s1234**     | sunglasses 1    | c2345       | Peter      | Parker    | 3                |

-We started comparing the two rows above with each other by starting from sunglasses_id column and in this case the two sunglasses_id values are equal so we keep the sunglasses_id values marked and we start comparing the other column value.
+We started comparing the two rows above with each other by starting from sunglasses_id column and in this case the two sunglasses_id values are equal so we keep the sunglasses_id values marked and we start comparing all the other column values.

 <br>